OpenRefine/openrefine.org/src/pages/privacy.md

 - Importing or exporting data to Google Sheets or Google Drive;
 - Importing or exporting data to a SQL database;
 - Importing a file retrieved from a URL;
-- Uploading data to Wikibase instances.
+- Uploading data to Wikibase instances;
+- Enabling the OpenREfine release and events notifications (starting OpenRefine 3.8).

 If you are unsure whether a particular workflow involves communicating with external services, [just ask](/community).